Rafiki

 Production Company Big World Cinema

-Norwegian co-producer Verona Meier
+Norwegian co-producer Verona Meier, Ruben Thorkildsen

-Norwegian co-production company Ape & Bjørn
+Norwegian co-production company Storm Films (Ape & Bjørn)

 Links IMDb